-HL and SL students will study 3 units that focus on different elements of the texts with HL studying a wider range of texts.
-Therefore, at HL there is the requirement that the analysis will be deeper and the connections between texts broader at HL.
+HL and SL students will study the same 3 units that focus on different elements of the texts, however HL will study a wider range of texts from different countries, genres and time periods.
+HL study 13 texts with at least 4 of them being in translation and SL will study 9 texts with at least 3 of them being translation.
+Therefore, at HL there is the requirement that the analysis will be deeper and the connections between texts broader.